 The result of applying technology to travel was, until the early post-war era, generally beneficent.
 The Pullman car beat a horse drawn wagon or stage coach hugely, in comfort, safety and speed.
 Lulled by the clickety-clack of iron wheels over unwelded rails, the railway passenger could snooze, wool-gather, or quietly work the Times crossword puzzle as the countryside slid by wreathed in puffs of smoke and steam from the work of mechanical art hauling the train.

 |Empire flying boat with twin decks, sleeping births, a smoking room and |

 3000 horse power of motive power.
 Image source.

 Sadly, today, travel is reverting to the vast discomforts and dangers of the distant past.
-If Musk has his way, railways are to be replaced by windowless drainpipes, in which passengers will travel in a recumbent posture, unable to raise their heads let alone use a washroom.
+If Musk has his way, railways are to be replaced by windowless drainpipes, in which passengers will travel in a recumbent posture in a capsule so small that they are unable to raise their heads, let alone use a washroom.
 Passenger liners have already been replaced by gigantic floating holiday camps replete with casinos, massage parlors, movie palaces, bars, nightclubs and the opportunity to eat oneself to death, while passenger aircraft are designed like Japanese subway trains to accommodate the maximum number in the minimum of comfort.

 But the Russians, at least, aren't sold on the drain train.
 Instead, they plan on building a 70-kilometer tube track for the transport of goods, which is very sensible.
 In fact, moving inanimate stuff is what the pneumatic tube system was originally designed for and all it is good for.